albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Saves the flight plan into the current LNMPLN file.
 This format allows to store all flight plan attributes of *Little Navmap*.
-Disabled if no flight plan has been loaded or created.
+Disabled if flight plan is empty.

 *Little Navmap* opens the ``Save as`` dialog (see below :ref:`save-flight-plan-as`) if departure, destination or any other value used in the flight plan name has changed.
 This helps to avoid